ATHNA Fact Sheet

 How does ATHNA communicate with our members?

-ATHNA's website is updated every four to six weeks to keep our members informed about organizational activities and important developments in travel health nursing.
+ATHNA's website is updated quarterly to keep members and non-members informed about organizational activities and important developments in travel health nursing.
 ATHNA also subscribes to Constant Contact and members receive monthly email updates as well.
-ATHNA routinely posts on Facebook and Twitter.
-Members are encouraged to contact ATHNA at our email info@athna.org.
+ATHNA also posts on social media.
+Members are encouraged to contact ATHNA at our email address: info@athna.org.

 How does ATHNA promote professional networking among its members and other travel health professionals?